Knolls Atomic Power Laboratory

-Knolls Atomic Power Laboratory (KAPL) is an American research and development facility based in Niskayuna, New York and dedicated to the support of the US Naval Nuclear Propulsion Program.
+Knolls Atomic Power Laboratory (KAPL) is an American research and development facility based in Niskayuna, New York and dedicated to the support of the U.S. Naval Nuclear Propulsion Program.
 KAPL was instituted in 1946 under a contract between General Electric and the United States government.
-In the 21st century, KAPL is a government-owned, contractor-operated laboratory for the US Department of Energy.
+In the 21st century, KAPL is a government-owned, contractor-operated laboratory for the U.S. Department of Energy.
 KAPL is responsible for the research, design, construction, operation, and maintenance of U.S. nuclear-powered warships.
 It also manages work on nuclear ships at numerous shipyards across the country.

 History

 On May 15, 1946, KAPL began with a contract between General Electric and the U.S. Government to conduct nuclear research and development, including the generation of electricity from nuclear energy.
 In 1950, the nuclear power plant project was converted to a Naval Nuclear Propulsion project.
 Several years later Knolls' work joined that of Bettis Atomic Power Laboratory, the Argonne National Laboratory, and others in developing the world's first nuclear-powered submarine, the USS Nautilus on January 21, 1954.

-In 1952 and 1953, Jimmy Carter, who would later become a US president, worked at KAPL as an engineer.
+In 1952 and 1953, Jimmy Carter, who would later become a U.S. president, worked at KAPL as an engineer.

 The Chart of the Nuclides, containing information such as masses, relative abundances, half-lives, neutron cross sections, and decay properties for more than 3,100 nuclides and 580 isomers was developed at KAPL.
 This chart is a necessity for students and professionals in nuclear physics, chemistry, engineering, and medicine around the world.
 The Chart has been compiled, edited and periodically revised by KAPL scientists since 1956.